nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Key Pointers:
 * This command is only accessible in the chapter level.
-You will get an error message if you are in the wrong access level.
+You will gets an error message if you are in the wrong access level.
-* Only overall performance of your current chapter level will be computed.
+* Only overall performance of your current chapter level is computed.
-* Cards that has yet be answered will be label as <cannot answer>, therefore, if you find a `1.0` for `the percentage of cards that is labeled <cannot answer>`, don't panic, it will be updated as soon as you finish your first revision session of this particular chapter.
->:information_source: <b>Note:</b> As you now know, it is the level which you can add/edit/delete cards.
+>:information_source: <b>Note:</b> As you now know, it is the level that you can add/edit/delete cards.

 ##### Example:
 Input: showrate